NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 - "Use clustering to detect possible typing errors."
 - "Understand that there are different clustering algorithms which might give different results."
 - "Employ drop-downs to remove white spaces from cells."
+- "Employ drop-downs to split values from one column into several columns."
 - "Manipulate data using previous steps with undo/redo."
 keypoints:
 - "OpenRefine can import a variety of file types."